Innovations in minimally invasive surgery at Ohio State

 Robotic Surgery

-The OSU Center for Minimally Invasive Surgery was among the first medical institutions in the world to obtain a robotic surgery platform and, since then, our surgeons have performed more than 10 types of robotic operations spanning the specialties of hernia, bariatric, and foregut surgery.
-Our researchers evaluate for and identify the optimal opportunities and circumstances where the precision of robotic technique can be implemented in order to achieve improved patient outcomes and satisfaction.
+The OSU Center for Minimally Invasive Surgery was among the first medical institutions in the world to obtain a robotic surgery platform.
+Since then, surgical robots have become a significant and reliable tool that allow our surgeons to perform many types of minimally invasive surgeries, and our researchers continue to evaluate for and identify the optimal opportunities and circumstances where the precision of robotic technique can be implemented in order to achieve improved patient outcomes and satisfaction.

 Collaborative Research

 The surgeons of CMIS frequently participate in collaborative research that spans a variety of investigative settings including basic science, internal medicine, public health, and other surgical specialties.
-Our current collaborators include the disciplines of human development and family science, human sciences, endocrinology, radiology, gastroenterology, anesthesiology, epidemiology, cardiology, thoracic surgery, neurosurgery, colorectal surgery, and acute and critical care surgery.
-These established networks of teamwork help to accelerate the identification of impactful findings contributing to the diagnosis, treatment and successful outcome of disease treatments.
+Our current collaborators include the disciplines of human development and family science, endocrinology, radiology, gastroenterology, anesthesiology, thoracic surgery, gynecologic oncology, surgical oncology, and acute and critical care surgery.
+These established networks of teamwork help to accelerate the identification of impactful findings contributing to the diagnosis, treatment and successful outcomes of our patients.